-Although the single-family housing market in general has shown continued improvement since 2015 relative to the preceding decade, any period of turbulence in the residential mortgage market or financial markets and a lack of liquidity for mortgage-related securities, including the current volatility arising from the Russia-Ukraine conflict and ongoing disruption related to the COVID-19 pandemic, may adversely affect the performance and market value of the Notes.
-In addition to political events, continued concerns about the rate of inflation and related policy responses by the Federal Reserve, the availability and cost of credit in the U.S. mortgage market generally, continued weakness in some regional U.S. real estate markets, downgrades in the long-term debt ratings of the United States and various Eurozone Nations, as well as the systemic impact of inflation or deflation, energy costs and geopolitical issues have contributed to market volatility and diminished expectations for the U.S. economy.
-Additional factors contributing to the general uncertainty in the prospects for U.S. economic growth include economic sanctions imposed in relation to the Russia-Ukraine conflict, changing expectations regarding the rate of inflation, the imposition of trade restrictions affecting the United States, China and other countries, escalating tensions involving the United States and other countries, uncertainty in certain segments of the employment market, government debt levels, prospective Federal Reserve policy shifts, continued withdrawal of government interventions in the financial markets, and changing consumer spending patterns.
+Although the single-family housing market in general showed significant improvement between 2015 and the first half of 2022 relative to the preceding decade, any period of turbulence in the residential mortgage market or financial markets and a lack of liquidity for mortgage-related securities, including the current volatility arising from the Russia-Ukraine conflict and ongoing disruption related to the COVID-19 pandemic, may adversely affect the performance and market value of the Notes.
+In addition to political events, continued concerns about the rate of inflation and related policy responses by the Federal Reserve, the impact of the statutory debt limit on the U.S. government credit markets, the availability and cost of credit in the U.S. mortgage market generally, continued weakness in some regional U.S. real estate markets, contraction of the U.S. gross domestic product, downgrades in the long-term debt ratings of the United States and various Eurozone Nations, as well as the systemic impact of inflation or deflation, energy costs and geopolitical issues have contributed to market volatility, diminished expectations for the U.S. economy and an increased risk of economic recession.
+Additional factors contributing to the general uncertainty in the prospects for U.S. economic growth include any failure by the U.S. Congress to raise or suspend the statutory debt limit for purposes of avoiding a default on U.S. government debt obligations, changing expectations regarding the rate of inflation and Federal Reserve policy responses thereto, economic sanctions imposed in relation to the Russia-Ukraine conflict, the imposition of trade restrictions affecting the United States, China and other countries, escalating tensions involving the United States and other countries, uncertainty in certain segments of the employment market, government debt levels, prospective Federal Reserve policy shifts, continued withdrawal of government interventions in the financial markets, and changing consumer spending patterns.
 Income growth and unemployment levels affect borrowers' ability to repay mortgage loans, and there is a risk that future economic activity could be weaker than anticipated.
 See "- The Dodd-Frank Act and Regulatory Changes in the Financial Services Industry May Negatively Impact Fannie Mae's Business and the Reference Pool" below when considering the impact of regulation on Noteholders.

 The UK has ceased to be a member of the European Union ("EU") (an event referred to as "Brexit") and, accordingly, EU law is no longer applicable to and in the UK.
-On May 1, 2021, a bilateral trade and cooperation deal governing the future relationship between the UK and the EU (the "EU-UK Trade and Cooperation Agreement") came into effect, but there is continuing uncertainty regarding the implications and implementation of the ongoing relationship between the UK and the EU.
+On May 1, 2021, a bilateral trade and cooperation deal governing the future relationship between the UK and the EU came into effect; however, there is continuing uncertainty regarding the implications and implementation of the ongoing relationship between the UK and the EU.
 Brexit has adversely affected economic and market conditions in the UK, and could adversely affect such conditions in the EU and its member states and elsewhere, and could contribute to uncertainty and instability in global financial markets.
-Fannie Mae is unable to predict what impact Brexit may have on the Notes, including the market value or the liquidity thereof in the secondary market, or the parties to the Transaction Documents.
+Fannie Mae is unable to predict what impact Brexit may have on the Notes, including the market value or the liquidity thereof in the secondary market, or on the parties to the Transaction Documents.